Sprillow/iamp2p-ui/src/README.md

       gKeyDown: false
     },

-What’s the size of the screen (needs to update on resize)
+What's the size of the screen (needs to update on resize)

     screensize: {
       width: 914,
       height: 1906
     },

-Relating to the HTML5 Canvas element, how has the “viewport” been “panned” (translated) and “zoomed” (scaled)
+Relating to the HTML5 Canvas element, how has the "viewport" been "panned" (translated) and "zoomed" (scaled)

     viewport: {
       translate: {